 Ronny Vinasco Bachrach

-Ronny Bachrach’s experience includes childhood development, as well as research of Alzheimer’s Disease and Semantic Dementia.
+Ronny Bachrach’s experience includes marketing and sales of radiology software and x-ray devices.
+Ronny serves on the Board of Overseers at Beth Israel Deaconess Medical Center as well as the Diabetes Center of Excellence at UMass Medical Center.
 Bachrach graduated cum laude from Colby College with distinction in psychology.